freeCodeCamp/freeCodeCamp/guide/english/machine-learning/index.md

 #### More Information:

+1. <a href='https://www.kaggle.com/learn/machine-learning' target='_blank' rel='nofollow'>Kaggle Machine Learning Course</a>
-1. <a href='https://en.wikipedia.org/wiki/Machine_learning' target='_blank' rel='nofollow'>Machine Learning on Wikipedia</a>
+2. <a href='https://en.wikipedia.org/wiki/Machine_learning' target='_blank' rel='nofollow'>Machine Learning on Wikipedia</a>
-2. <a href='https://www.youtube.com/watch?v=83uAOzhzs-U' target='_blank' rel='nofollow'>Machine Learning Demystified:Youtube</a>
+3. <a href='https://www.youtube.com/watch?v=83uAOzhzs-U' target='_blank' rel='nofollow'>Machine Learning Demystified:Youtube</a>
-3. If you want a brief introduction of machine learning, and you prefer videos, try this <a href='https://youtu.be/cKxRvEZd3Mw' target='_blank' rel='nofollow'>machine learning introduction video</a>
+4. If you want a brief introduction of machine learning, and you prefer videos, try this <a href='https://youtu.be/cKxRvEZd3Mw' target='_blank' rel='nofollow'>machine learning introduction video</a>
-4. If you want to know how to proceed with learning machine learning, take a look at this <a href='https://youtu.be/nKW8Ndu7Mjw' target='_blank' rel='nofollow'> video</a>
+5. If you want to know how to proceed with learning machine learning, take a look at this <a href='https://youtu.be/nKW8Ndu7Mjw' target='_blank' rel='nofollow'> video</a>
-5.<a href='https://www.datacamp.com/courses/supervised-learning-with-scikit-learn' target='_blank' rel='nofollow'>Supervised Learning on Data camp</a>
+6.<a href='https://www.datacamp.com/courses/supervised-learning-with-scikit-learn' target='_blank' rel='nofollow'>Supervised Learning on Data camp</a>

 ## Lab